Small is beautiful - introduction

 The role of the state

-The taxpayer pays for the road, rail, airports and communications to allow big business to spread; the military bill to help them force their way into other countries; the environmental costs, whether they can be cleaned up or not; education for their workers; health care and sickness pay when their employees become sick; their research and development; and even to bail them out if they fail.
-Plus compliance with growing state legislation is more burdensome for smaller organisations than it is for large ones.
+The taxpayer pays for the roads, high-speed rail, airports and communications to allow big business to spread; the military to help them force their way into other countries; the environmental costs, whether they can be cleaned up or not; education, health care and sickness pay for their workers; their research and development; and even for bailing them out if they fail.
+Also, compliance with growing state legislation is more burdensome for smaller organisations than for large ones.

-Small-scale, free-range chicken farming vs industrial-scale, cruel, battery farming.
+Small-scale, free-range chicken farming vs industrial-scale (and cruel) battery farming.

 The same tendency towards giant organisations happens in nationalised industries in more socialist-leaning countries, and even in the co-operative sector.
 The Co-op Bank would not have stumbled and been swallowed by a hedge fund if it had remained a federation of small co-op banks in every town, rather than merging into one giant institution.
 ‘Giantism’ produces the same problems whether corporate, state or co-operative.

-Sweatshop working conditions have to be endured by millions of workers around the world, to generate profits for the shareholders of giant corporations.
-Sweatshops have their apologists, although of course none of them would actually work in one – they just want cheap products or increased share price.
-The excuse is that sweatshops are a stepping stone to development – but the entire world can’t develop like the West, because of ecological constraints that the apologists don’t acknowledge or understand.
-Also, as soon as the corporates find ways to automate, they will, removing the perceived ‘stepping stones’ – but at the moment, it’s cheaper to pay humans barely enough to survive, so to maximise profits for shareholders, that’s what they do.
+Sweatshop working conditions are endured by millions of workers around the world, to generate profits for the shareholders of giant corporations.
+Sweatshops have their apologists, although of course none of them would actually work in one – they just want cheap products or higher returns.
+The excuse is that sweatshops are stepping stones to ‘development’ – but the entire world can’t develop like the West, because of ecological constraints that the apologists don’t acknowledge or understand.
+Also, corporates find ways to automate, removing the perceived ‘stepping stones’, unless it’s cheaper to pay humans barely enough to survive.

 What are the benefits of ‘small is beautiful’?

-• Helps end the left vs right battle that just supports corporate power; smallness involves principles of freedom, independence and responsibility beloved by the right and principles of unity, equality and mutual support beloved by the left – they are all fine principles.
+• Smallness involves principles of freedom, independence and responsibility beloved by the right and principles of unity, equality and mutual support beloved by the left – all fine principles.

-• More interesting and creative jobs that promote independence, responsibility and dignity – with a revival in apprenticeships to learn fulfilling trades rather than supermarket shelf-stacking or telesales.
+• More interesting and creative jobs that promote independence, responsibility and dignity – with apprenticeships to learn fulfilling trades.

 • Humans are happier in human-scale institutions and communities.

-• Goods will be better value for money – although more expensive to begin with.
-However, if mass produced corporate goods carried the full price of the damaged lives and damaged environments that they cause, they would be much more expensive than locally-produced goods.
+• Better value for money.
+If mass-produced corporate goods carried the full price of the damaged lives and damaged environments they cause, they’d be much more expensive than locally-produced goods.
 We have to make our choices.

-• Smallholdings and small farms produce more food per hectare than large monoculture farms.
+• Smallholdings and small farms produce more food per hectare than large monoculture farms, and don’t destroy the biosphere like industrial ag does.

 Smallholdings produce more food per acre than large monoculture farms.
 They also provide more interesting and satisfying work than picking fruit and veg for large landowners.
 Some organisations are working to help more people to start smallholdings – for example, the Ecological Land Co-op.